google/zetasql/docs/conversion_functions.md

       standard or to interval literal
       format 'Y-M D H:M:S.F'.
-Partial interval literal formats are also accepted when they are not ambiguous, for example 'H:M:S'.
+Partial interval literal formats are also accepted when they aren't ambiguous, for example 'H:M:S'.
       If the string expression is invalid or represents an interval that is outside of the supported min/max range, then an error is produced.
     </td>